lightning-js/blits/docs/components/lifecycle_events.md

 - **ready()**: The `ready` event fires when the component instance is fully initialized and rendered, indicating that it's ready for interaction.

 - **focus()**: This event triggers whenever the component instance receives focus.
 It's important to note that this event can fire multiple times during the component's lifecycle, depending on user interactions.
+After the `focus`-hook is called, a built-in state variable `hasFocus` is set to `true` on the component.
+This gives the convenience of using `$hasFocus` in your template (i.e. `<Element :color="$hasFocus ? 'red' : 'blue'" />`).

 - **unfocus()**: The `unfocus` event fires whenever the component instance loses focus.
 Similar to the `focus` event, it can occur multiple times during the component's lifecycle.
+After the `unfocus`-hooks is invoked, the built-in state variable `hasFocus` is set to the default value `false`.

 - **destroy()**: The `destroy` event fires when the component is being destroyed and removed.
 This event provides an opportunity to perform any custom cleanup operations before the component is removed.